Numerical stability of the Hyperbolic Formulation of the Constraint equations for $\mathbb{T}^3$ cosmological space-times: Testing the numerical approach

-Under the light shed by \figref{fig:GowdyRXTest} and \figref{fig:PFLRWTest}, we can conclude that this approach do no allows us to obtain solutions of the constraint equations for GRX and PFLRW cases.
-In the next section, we address the underlying reasons for this method and approach not to work and which are the options to obtain stable solutions without modify the system.
+In light of \figref{fig:PFLRWTest}, we can conclude that this approach does not allow us to obtain solutions of the constraint equations for PFLRW cases.
+In the next section, we address the underlying reasons why this method does not work and which are the options to obtain stable solutions without modifying the system.